interledger-deprecated/ilp-plugin-virtual/README.md

 as implementing the ledger plugin interface, logging transfers, keeping balances, etc. are handled by the payment channel framework itself.

-ILP Plugin virtual exposes a field called `MakePluginVirtual`.
+ILP Plugin virtual exposes a field called `MakePaymentChannelPlugin`.
 This function takes a [Payment Channel Backend](#payment-channel-backend-api), and returns a LedgerPlugin class.